fusion809/fusion809.github.io-old2/_posts/TE/vim.md

 It has syntax-highlighting support for almost (if not every) every computer language.
 It also has several IDE-type features, like compiling source code from within it.
 Several other features can be added to it, for example, I wrote some of this post in Vim when my blog was powered by WordPress, using the [Vimpress plugin](https://github.com/PotHix/Vimpress).
 Several plugins are available in the [app-vim](http://gpo.zugaina.org/app-vim/) Portage category.

 ### Obtaining it
+#### Manjaro
+It is easy to install Vim on Manjaro using pacman.
+To do this run:
+{% include coder.html line1="pacman -S vim" %}
+if you want to be able to use the graphical user interface of Vim too run:
+{% include coder.html line1="pacman -S gvim" %}
+instead.
+Vim and gVim **cannot** be installed simultaneously on the same machine.

+#### Sabayon
 It is easy to obtain Vim (and gVim) on Sabayon using Entropy or Portage.
 To install Vim and gVim using Entropy, run:
 {% include coder.html line1="equo i -av app-editors/vim app-editors/gvim" %}
 whereas to install it with Portage run: